 There are three aspects to the program: academic, case-based instruction; participatory, learning-by-doing tasks of voting on platforms and candidates, and possibly running for office; and finally, social: meeting, working, and living with people from a variety of backgrounds from across the Commonwealth.
 When students arrive, they are assigned to a town and a party.
 The town is the group of boys they will study, eat and live with for the week.
 The parties are designated Federalist or Nationalist, and will represent what they decide, through debates, conventions and votes.

-Boys Staters hear from an impressive roster of speakers, which in recent years has included Governor Deval Patrick, United States District Court Judge William Young and Massachusetts Senate President Therese Murray.
-There are seminars that cover the operation of town, city and state government.
+Boys Staters hear from an impressive roster of speakers, which in recent years has included United States Senator Ed Markey, former White House Chief of Staff Andrew Card, Governor Deval Patrick, State Auditor Suzanne Bump, United States District Court Judge William Young and Massachusetts Senate President Therese Murray.
+There are also seminars that cover the operation of town, city and state government.

 Boys State is a program of the American Legion, executed by Legion members and Boys State graduates.
 All are volunteers who wish to give boys the same opportunity they enjoyed.
 Their time, expertise and dedication, in many cases spanning decades, make it possible.

-We are proud that over four hundred boys attend, and even more proud of the strength and quality of the programs.
+We are proud that over three hundred boys attend, and even more proud of the strength and quality of the programs.
 Every year, we add to, refine and enhance our offerings, ensuring that the curriculum continues to challenge participants and teach the critical thinking that makes for an engaged citizen.
-Please take a look at our 2016 program book to get a sense of the classes and schedule.

-Other, optional activities are intramural sports conducted in an atmosphere of friendly competition, a newspaper and the Boys State band, which adds spirit and entertainment to our major events.
+Other activities include intramural sports conducted in an atmosphere of friendly competition, a newspaper and the Boys State band, which adds spirit and entertainment to our major events.
 The counselors vs. Boys Staters softball game is always a highlight of the week.
 All provide opportunities to relax, socialize and make new friends.